Risks for deaf and hard of hearing children’s Theory-of-Mind development

 Empirical findings and data

-With hearing impairment, there is a particular risk of developmental delays in Theory of Mind.
+With hearing loss, there is a particular risk of developmental delays in Theory of Mind.

-In hearing children, Theory of Mind typically emerges between 3 and 5 years of age across a variety of languages and cultures (Wellman, Fang, & Peterson, 2011).
-Research has shown that deaf and hard of hearing children proceed through the same stages in their Theory of Mind development just as hearing peers.
-However, the rate of development among deaf and hard of hearing children is slower in many cases but not in all (Wellman, 2011; Antonopoulou et al., 2016; Becker et al. 2018).
+In many countries, research has shown, that hearing children typically develop Theory of Mind skills between the ages of three and nine (Wellman 2018).
+The research has shown that deaf and hard of hearing children proceed through the same stages in their Theory of Mind development just as hearing peers.
+However, the rate of development among deaf and hard of hearing children is slower in many cases but not in all (Wellman, 2018; Antonopoulou et al., 2016; Becker et al. 2018).

-The development of emotional knowledge can also be delayed in the case of hearing impairment.
+The development of emotional knowledge can also be delayed in the case of hearing loss/deafness.

-- Deaf and hard of hearing children can face difficulties compared to their hearing peers in identifying emotions correctly, labeling them accurately, understanding and regulating them (Aviner 2009).
+- Deaf and hard of hearing children can face difficulties compared to their hearing peers in identifying emotions correctly, labelling them accurately, understanding and regulating them (Most & Aviner 2009).

-- Hosie et al. (1998) argued that deaf and hearing children share a common conceptual understanding of basic emotions (happiness, sadness, anger and surprise) as expressed on the face.
-However, deaf and hard of hearing children were better than hearing children in labeling fear but worse in labeling disgust.
+- Hosie et al. (1998) argued that deaf and hard of hearing children share a common conceptual understanding of basic emotions (happiness, sadness, anger and surprise) as expressed on the face.
+However, deaf and hard of hearing children were better than hearing children in labelling fear but worse in labelling disgust.

 - Hosie et al. (2000) showed that the concealment of emotions to protect the feelings of others was especially difficult for deaf and hard of hearing children, relating this to problems with Theory of Mind.